 At the time, though, it was the perfect storm.

 Sadness.
 Suffering.
 Emotional Disorders.
 Post-Traumatic Stress Disorder.
 Anguish.
 Mental Health.
 Good Health.
 3 Ways to be Physically Healthy While Fighting Depression.
 These days, people have a hard time managing their physical health.

 From weight issues and lack of exercise to proper sleep and diet, maintaining proper physical wellness is a challenge for many people.
-When individuals are fighting depression, simply getting out of bed can be a difficult task.
 Meditation and Running: a Treatment for Depression.
 While previous studies have found that aerobic exercise and meditation can impact mental health, a study published last month in Translational Psychiatry combines the two.

 It’s not the coldest time of the year yet, but the earlier sunsets are a sign that cold days are coming, and the calendars on desks are down to the last pages.
 The year is dying.
 These are especially hard days for people whose minds are burdened with the fatigue of depression, the grief of loss, even the relatively mild Seasonal Affective Disorder (SAD) that seems directly related to the amount of daylight.
 Someone once said to me, “The view out the window looks like the inside of my mind.
+Hopeless.”
+So for these darkening days, here are some thoughts about varieties of mind fatigue, how psychotherapy is sometimes helpful, how meditation is sometimes helpful, how medication is sometimes helpful, how patience is always helpful.
+A friend of mine, a woman I’ll call Eve, began mindfulness meditation shortly before I did, twenty-five years ago.
 12 Striking Photos Depicting Depression and Anxiety.
 We live in a time where there is simply too much to pay attention to.